Microsoft/azure-docs.cs-cz/articles/cognitive-services/Computer-vision/QuickStarts/go-analyze.md

     // from the West US region, replace "westcentralus" in the URL
     // below with "westus".
     //
-    // Free trial subscription keys are generated in the West Central US region.
+    // Free trial subscription keys are generated in the "westus" region.
     // If you use a free trial subscription key, you shouldn't need to change
     // this region.
     const uriBase =